West Nickel Mines School shooting: Police and emergency personnel

-Smoker's 9-1-1 call was recorded at 10:36a.m.
+Amos Smoker's 9-1-1 call was recorded at 10:36a.m.
 An article, "Revisiting the Amish Schoolhouse Massacre", described the situation before the arrival of the first Pennsylvania State Police troopers: "An Amish adult male from this farm, with his two large dogs, took the bold opportunity to stealthily approach the windowless back wall of the schoolhouse.
 Hoping for an opportunity to help the little girls, he slowly crept around one side of the wooden structure and positioned himself as an observer next to a side window".
 It continued, "Observing that the first police patrol vehicle to approach the scene was not slowing down to stop, the Amish man quickly withdrew from his hiding place and sprinted towards the roadway to wave down the trooper, who did a fast U-turn and parked.
 That would be the last successful attempt at an unnoticed move upon the building by anyone".

 The first trooper had arrived at approximately 10:42, about six or seven minutes after the 9-1-1 call.
 The police, while waiting for reinforcements, attempted to communicate with Roberts via the PA system in their patrol cars.
 They asked Roberts to throw out his weapons and exit the schoolhouse.
 Roberts refused, demanding that the officers leave.
 By 11:00a.m. a large crowd — including police officers, emergency medical technicians, and residents of the village — had assembled both outside the schoolhouse and at a nearby ambulance staging area.
 County and state police dispatchers had briefly established telephone contact with Roberts as he continued to threaten violence against the children.

 During interviews conducted later, it became apparent that all of the girls recognized the danger they were in.
 Some conversed among themselves throughout the ordeal.
 Shortly before Roberts began shooting, two sisters, Marian and Barbara Fisher, ages 13 and 11, requested that they be shot first so that the others might be spared.
 Barbara was wounded, while Marian was killed.